This Site Was Built With You In Mind!

 · Is the car making noise while accelerating or braking?

-The list of questions can go on forever, so the best diagnosis is to pay attention when the vehicle is making the noise and make a mental note or write it down so you don't forget.
+The list of questions can go on forever, so the best diagnosis is to pay attention when the vehicle makes the noise and make a mental note or write it down so you don't forget.

 Here are a few tips for how to diagnose a car sound while the vehicle is moving.
-Look for an abandon or empty parking lot, use the parking lot as a testing ground, if your car makes noises while turning, drive the car in slow circles, if your car makes noises going over bumps, finds a bumpy part of the parking lot and continue to drive over it till until you figure out how to reproduce the noise (then test drive it with your mechanic so you can prove the car really does have a noise).
-If you can reproduce the noise with the mechanic in the car, it will/could save you a lot of money in diagnosing time.
+Look for an abandoned or empty parking lot, use the parking lot as a testing ground.
+If your car makes noises while turning, drive the vehicle in slow circles.
+If your car makes noises going over bumps, finds a bumpy part of the parking lot, and continue to drive over it until you figure out how to reproduce the noise (then test drive it with your mechanic so you can prove the car does have a noise).
+If you can produce the noise with the mechanic in the car, it will/could save you a lot of money in diagnosing time.

-Drive along side of a guardrail, Jersey barrier, or building wall, like in a shopping mall when the car is making noise.
-Roll down your windows on the object side (building, guardrail) of the car, the noise will bounce off the object and the vehicle noise will be much more pronounced.
+Drive alongside a guardrail, Jersey barrier, or building wall, like in a shopping mall when the car makes the noise.
+Roll down your windows on the object side (building, guardrail) of the vehicle, the noise will bounce off the object, and the vehicle noise will be much more pronounced.

-If the vehicle makes noise only while driving on roads that make the body of the vehicle bounce, try bouncing the vehicle while it's parked.
-Have a friend bounce the vehicle while you sit in it, can you reproduce the noise?
-If you can reproduce it, bring it to your mechanic and have them check it out, show the mechanic how to reproduce the noise, it will save them time, and it will save you money.
+If the vehicle makes noise only while driving on roads that make the body of the vehicle bounce, try bouncing the car while it's parked.
+Have a friend bounce the vehicle while you sit in it.
+Can you reproduce the noise?
+If you can produce it, bring it to your mechanic and have them check it out.
+Show the mechanic how to reproduce the noise.
+It will save them time and save you money.

-Noises can get tricky because car sounds travel down the metal frame and suspension parts, also noises bounce around inside the vehicle cabin like an empty can, sometime you will chase a noise for days and not figure it out, but with these tips, you should have a better understanding of how to start the diagnosis process, so don't get discouraged, even top mechanics get stumped sometimes.
+Noises can get tricky because car sounds travel down the metal frame and suspension parts.
+Also, noises bounce around inside the vehicle cabin like an empty can; sometimes, you will chase a noise for days and not figure it out.
+With these tips, you should have a better understanding of how to start the diagnosis process.
+Don't get discouraged; even top mechanics get stumped sometimes.

-The Chassis Ear tool is a bunch of alligator clamps with sensors that send an amplified noise back to a control box, and a set of headphones, you can clip the alligator clamps onto different parts of the vehicle and road test it while listening for noises.
-The control box then sends the noise to a set of head phones, being able to drive the vehicle and use the chassis ear can save you a lot of time and frustration, but it's a bit pricey for the DIY guy, but if you do this kind of work a lot, it's worth the investment.
+The Chassis Ear tool is a bunch of alligator clamps with sensors that send an amplified noise back to a control box and a set of headphones.
+You can clip the alligator clamps onto different vehicle parts and road test it while listening for noises.
+The control box then sends the noise to a set of headphones.
+Being able to drive the vehicle and use the chassis ear can save you a lot of time and frustration, but it's a bit pricey for the DIY guy, but if you do this kind of work a lot, it's worth the investment.

-Watch the video below and listen to the noise, if this is the noise you have in your transmission, then you may need to have the main input shaft bearing replaced.
+Watch the video below and listen to the noise.
+If this is the noise you have in your transmission, you may need to have the main input shaft bearing replaced.

-If you have questions about a car noise, leave it in the comment box below and I'll be happy to answer it for you.
+If you have questions about a car noise, leave it in the comment box below and I'll be happy to answer it for you.comments powered by Disqus